Have you been procrastinating writing novel ideas?

 The next order of business is creating scenes and filling them with details about the characters.
 Without thinking just start writing down the scenes.
 A good idea is to use index cards.
 This is a great writing novel hack.
 One scene per card.
 The idea is to mainly write the scene so that you don’t forget it.

 Every scene you think of goes on the card.
 At that time, you might not know where it will fit in the story.
 But it’s necessary to jot it down step by step.
 You let your imagination come up with as many scenes as you can and collect it all in a dump of a sort.
 You can use physical cards, Google docs, or use software like Scrivener.
+We have prepared a list of tools that would help you with creative writing, content strategizing, and preparing your workflow.

 5) Structure and scene list